qinyanjuidavid/SaveONE-life/README.md

 > - SaveONE life mapview shows the different location of the orphanages across east Africa.
 > - Orphanages are being represented by a custom marker as shown in the screenshots
 > - On this fragment we used a Google Map SDK whereby data (Location Coordinates) are fetched from firestore database which include coordinates and name of the orphnage.
+> - On this fragment user or donor is able to search for the orphanage by name and navigate to the location using google map.
 > - We created a map api from Google cloud.
 > - We used a model view to store fetched data as a List
 >